What do lenders look for?

 Having said that, the impact these markers have normally decreases over time.
 Plus, defaults and CCJs will drop off your report automatically after six years.

 So, you might want to wait until your credit history improves before applying for finance again.
 This could give you a better chance of being accepted with lower interest rates.

-Or if you don’t want to wait, there are lenders who specialise in lending to those with bad credit.
+Or if you don’t want to wait, there are lenders who provide finance to those with bad credit.
 Here at Ocean, we work with a panel of lenders who can help if you are in this situation.